The Real Cancun

 The Real Cancun is a 2003 American reality film directed by Rick de Oliveira and written by Brian Caldirola.
-Inspired by the reality television genre, this film followed the lives of sixteen Americans from March 13–23, 2003 as they celebrated spring break in Cancún, Mexico and experienced romantic relationships, emotional strife, or just had a good time.
+Inspired by the reality television genre, this film followed the lives of sixteen Americans from March 13 to 23, 2003 as they celebrated spring break in Cancún, Mexico's Hotel Zone and experienced romantic relationships, emotional strife, or just had a good time.

 The film received negative critical reviews and was a box office flop, earning a little over $5 million in the United States from a $7.5 million budget.
 It was the film debut of Laura Ramsey.